ispoljari/glitch-react-projects/README.md

 # Description
-A list of short React projects I created on my Glitch account
+A list of short React projects I created on my Glitch account.

 ## Stateless and Statefull Components